18-VK/Dot-net/Phase1-CSharp_And_DotNet_core_fundamental/20.WFA_and_WPF/WFA_2.md

     return ok;
 }

+ValidateChildren() is a WinForms method that:
+Forces validation on all child controls of a container (Form / Panel / GroupBox)

+It triggers:

+- Validating
+- Validated

+events on each child control.
+e.g :
+this.ValidateChildren();

+Used when clicking Save / Submit.

+In real applications:

+- Users click Save
+- Some fields may not have lost focus yet
+- Validation must still run

+👉 ValidateChildren() ensures everything is validated before saving.

+Example :

+private void btnSave_Click(object sender, EventArgs e) {
+    if (!this.ValidateChildren())
+    {
+        MessageBox.Show("Please correct validation errors.");
+        return;
+    }

+    // Save data
+}
+✔ Forces validation
+✔ Prevents invalid save

+>> Validation Scope (Important)

+You can validate:

+- Entire form
+- Specific container

+panel1.ValidateChildren();
+groupBox1.ValidateChildren();

+>> this.AutoValidate()

+public LoginForm()
+{
+    InitializeComponent();

+    // Disable auto validation; validate only when we want this.AutoValidate = AutoValidate.Disable;
+}
+✔ Very common professional setup

+✔ Useful in multi-step forms

 8) Custom Input Dialog (InputBox) — simple modal prompt

 WinForms has no built-in InputBox.
 Create a tiny modal form for single-line input — handy for quick prompts.